Stephen Knott, Ph.D. ’79, HD'13

-Stephen received the College's Outstanding Achievement Award in 2009.
+Stephen received the College's Outstanding Achievement Award in 2009 and an Honorary Doctor of Letters degree in 2013.
 He is an associate professor of National Security Studies at the United States Naval War College in Newport, RI.
 He published his fourth book, At Reagan's Side: Insiders' Recollections from Sacramento to the White House, in 2009, which he co-authored with Jeffrey Chidester.

 Tom received the College's Outstanding Achievement Award in 2008, shortly after serving as chair of the prestigious NCAA Men's Basketball Championship Committee.
 He was honored as the Southeast Division Athletic Director of the Year in 2007, one of just 29 athletic directors to be honored in North America.
 He and wife Barbara have four children and eight grandchildren and reside in Fairfax, VA.

-From the winter 2008 issue of Assumption Magazine:
+Tom was featured in the winter 2008 issue of Assumption Magazine.

 Tex received the College’s Outstanding Achievement Award in 2007.
 Born in Laconia, NH and raised in Lewiston, ME, this Assumption Prep and College alumnus received his J.D. from the University of Notre Dame in 1965.
 Tex passed the Maine Bar in 1965 and practiced law in the Honors Program of the U.S. Department of Justice (1965-66).
 He taught law at the Catholic University of America from (1966-71) and has been a professor of law at the University of Notre Dame since 1971.
 Tex most recently served as chair of the Faculty Board on Athletics and as Notre Dame’s NCAA faculty athletics representative – both since 2000, and received the President’s Award from president Fr.
 John Jenkins, C.S.C. as a “superb teacher, scholar and administrator in the law school.”
 During his tenure at UND, Tex has also served in administrative positions, including assistant dean, association dean, and acting dean.
 Tex and wife Brigid have two children and reside in South Bend, Indiana.